Hiflylabs/awesome-dbt/README.md

 Useful tools and extensions to bump up your analytics engineer worklow.

+- [GitHub Action: Cancel Running CI Job](https://github.com/Stevedow99/dbt-cloud-cancel-running-ci-job-action) -  This allows to always have the newest code commit running in the CI job without having to wait for the stale job runs to finish.
 - [dbtc](https://github.com/dpguthrie/dbtc) - Unaffiliated python interface to various dbt Cloud API endpoints.
 - [dbt-osmosis](https://github.com/z3z1ma/dbt-osmosis) - Enhance the developer experience significantly with workbench, output diffs, and YAML management.
 - [pytest-dbt-core](https://github.com/godatadriven/pytest-dbt-core) - Pytest dbt core is a pytest plugin for testing your dbt projects.